Qaggbgbgb/su25-team6/Game Platform SRS.md

 Factors that can effect the product include but are not limmited to the Users desires on the websites whether it is to purchase or provide games / services.
 The technology a user may use could have an effect on the requirements and the performace of the product.

 ### 2.1 Product Functions
-The product must allow the customer to purchase games and services as well as allow provider to offer their services.
+The product must allow the customer to purchase games as well as allow provider to offer their services.

              +------------------+
              |      Website     |